cjrh/deadpool/README.rst

   could be used for things like flushing pending monitoring messages, such as traces and so on.
 - ``Deadpool`` currently only works on Linux.
-There isn't any specific reason it can't work on other platforms but I just haven't had time to do it.
-I use Linux personally so testing other platforms is more work for me.
+There isn't any specific reason it can't work on other platforms.

 Show me some code
 -----------------